Democrats are losing this race. And they're thrilled about it.

 But Democrats say the result is making them feel more bullish than ever about their prospects to flip the House in November.

-"I have never been more confident that we will take back the House," said Rep. Ben Ray Lujan, D-N.M., the chairman of the Democratic Congressional Campaign Committee.
+"I have never been more confident that we will take back the House," said Rep. Ben Ray Lujan of New Mexico, the chairman of the Democratic Congressional Campaign Committee.

 But Democrats don't need O’Connor to win this fall.